aljoharas/2026-GP1-Group8/README.md

-# 2026-GP1-Group8 — Loadout
+# 2026-GP1-Group8 — loadout

-Combined repository for the Loadout project.
+Combined repository for the loadout project.

 ## Structure